| Web

 may be more robust and have more features, but

-about PSP on the Corel Software
+You can download PSP from the Corel Software

-tutorials.
+website, where you can also read & view tutorials.
 I have included one of my Paint Shop Pro tutorials

-["pegasus glitter picture"] on the Examples.
+["pegasus glitter picture"] on the Examples page.

+I learned PSP on the job, and learned even more about its expandability on the Virtual University website.
 Check out the resources below for PSP information and tutorials,

 from beginner to advanced. |